-Bemba Bibles, if you know any cheaper source for Bemba Bibles or if you have the capacity to buy one or contribute any amount towards buying a Bible, come on board and support our brothers and sisters in need of the word of God in Chilubi Island.
-May God
+Bibles or if you have the capacity to buy one contribute any amount towards buying a Bible, come on board and support our brothers and sisters in need of the word of God in Chilubi

-Bless.
+Island.
+May God Bless.
 By Eng Simenye Mwangwewo [ME]

-A Testimony in Poetry - The Island Commandos
+A Testimony in Poetry -The Island Commandos